foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/soil_available_potassium.md

 ## Test
-This test uses the Nitrogen reagents.
+This test uses the Potassium reagents.

-* Collect 5 ml of extracted solution, add 1 drop of Potassium Reagent A, shake and then add 5 drops of the Potassium Reagent B. Shake till dissolved.
+* Collect 5 ml of extracted solution, add 5 drops of the Potassium reagent A, and 10 drops of Potassium Reagent B, and place in the blue cuvette.
-* Place in the blue cuvette and place under the light stand.
+* Place the cuvette under the light stand and turn it on.
-* Clip on the ring light over your phone and turn it on to maximum brightness
 * Place the phone over the stand
-* From the home screen choose `Colorimetric Test` > `Soil` > `Potassium`
+* From the home screen choose `Colorimetric Test` > `Soil` > `Available Potassium`
 * Choose `No Dilution` if this is the first test, you might have to dilute the sample and retry later if you get an error.
 * Click on `Start Camera`
 * Position the cuvette so that the middle, most uniformly lit portion is within the circle.